Hervey White Maverick Festival

 August 24, 1915

 I have blogged about the many festivals of 1969 with the Woodstock Music and Art Fair as the keystone.
 It continues to confuse people that that iconic event was not in Woodstock, but Bethel, NY.
-Woodstock was the obvious choice as Woodstock, NY in 1969 was a magnet for young artists.
+Woodstock was the obvious choice.
+By 1969, Woodstock, NY had become a magnet for Boomer artists.
 It had been that magnet for nearly a century.
-Today's blog is about an actual festival that actually took place in Woodstock, NY.
+Today's blog is about an actual festival that took place in Woodstock, NY.
 Not in 1969, but in 1915.

 Hervey white was born on a Iowan farm in 1866.
 He began his college education at the University of Kansas and later transferred to Harvard University, and completed his degree there in 1894.
 He traveled to Europe and the social reform movements he observed there influenced him for the rest of his life.
 Back in the United States, White began work at the Hull House in Chicago.
 Jane Addams had founded Hull House as a place to educate poor immigrants.
 She also encouraged them to express themselves through the arts.

 While working at the Hull House, Hervey met others who shared his views of helping talented young people become artists despite economic poverty.
 Carl Eric-Lindin, Charlotte Perkins Gilman, and Ralph Radcliffe Whitehead were three of these fellow travelers.

 Byrdcliffe Arts Colony